Gaius Caesar: Early political career

-Gaius was elected consul designatus by the Comitia Centuriata in 6 BC with the intention that he should assume the consulship in his twentieth year.
+Gaius was designatus by the Comitia Centuriata in 6 BC with the intention that he should assume the consulship in his twentieth year.
 The next year, Augustus made him a pontifex, and granted him the right to attend Senate meetings, behold spectacles, and to be present at banquets with senators.
 Roman support for the young prince soon spread through Italy; statues and inscriptions were set up in every district to commemorate the fact that he had been nominated as a consul at an unprecedented age of fourteen.

 The following year (5 BC), when he attained military age, he assumed the toga virilis, and was introduced by Augustus to the Senate, who declared him as princeps iuventutis ("leader of the youth") and sevir turmae (commander of a cavalry division).
 Having been designated consul, he was allowed to give his opinion to the senate.
 Lucius, three years his junior, was granted the same honours after the appropriate interval had elapsed.